Los Vilos

-Los Vilos (From mapuche: Filu, ‘snake’)^{?} is both a Chilean coastal commune and a coastal city with over 9,000 inhabitants (18,275 in comuna), located in the Province of Choapa, part of the IV Region of Coquimbo.
+Los Vilos (from Mapuche: Filu, ‘snake’) is both a Chilean coastal commune and a coastal city with over 9,000 inhabitants (18,275 in comuna), located in the Province of Choapa, part of the IV Region of Coquimbo.
 The city has a harbour called Puerto Punta Chungo, that ships the material of Los Pelambres mine.
+This port stand for 1.1% of the annual tonnage of Chile's external trade as of 2024.
 Fishing is one of its main activities.
 The city also has a significant amount of tourism, mainly due to its two beaches: La Principal and Las Conchas.
 It is located at 246 km from La Serena and 246 km from Santiago.

 The city was founded in 1830, and was declared a minor harbor in 1855.

 History

 Los Vilos has existed as a small informal settlement since 1835, when the government realised that a port was needed in that region to expand the reach of commerce in the country.
 On January 3, 1855, it was declared a minor port by then president, Manuel Montt and by his Minister of Finance, José María Berganza, through a supreme decree of the Finance Ministry.

 On April of that same year a permission was granted by the government to start the construction of a dock, warehouses and commerce related buildings.
 In December 1857, it was determined that a town needed to be built so 25 blocks, that used to belong to the Conchali Hacienda, were designed and sold by Hernán Jequier as a public utility.
 The town was located around the small pre-existing settlement.

-The port responded to the need to regulate the commerce in the area, so a customs office, that depended on the Valparaiso custom, was created.
+The port responded to the need to regulate the commerce in the area, so a customs office, that depended on the Valparaíso custom, was created.
 The economy of Los Vilos initially depended largely on commerce.